pradoslaw/coyote/README.md

    Pamiętaj, że uruchomienie `docker compose up` (bez przekazania `-f`) domyślnie skorzysta z plików `docker-compose.yaml` **oraz** `docker-compose.override.yaml`.

+8. Running `yarn watch` causes SPA view not to render at all.

+   If in developer console there are errors concerning loading `.js` files, then the most likely problem an outdated `manifest.json` file.
+Webpack normally rebuilds it live when working with `yarn watch`, but that happens as the very last step.
+If there is any error during building (e.g. incorrect unix permissions) then the building doesn't proceed, the file `manifest.json` is not updated, view is attempted to be shown with outdated `manifest.json` which fails.

 ### Zadania uruchomiane w tle

 Na serwerze produkcyjnym niektóre zadanie wykonywane są w tle.
 Dodawane są one do kolejki oraz wykonywane przez proces działający w tle.